 Almost 200 Yunkish infantry are killed and the rest are taken captive.
 The Second Sons only suffer light casualties, but their captain Mero flees when he realizes that the Stormcrows have betrayed them.
-Daenerys's own losses are minimal, with only a dozen men killed or wounded.
+Daenerys's own losses are minimal, with only a dozen men.

 Yunkai surrenders and gives in to Daenerys's demands, freeing all the slaves.
 In return they are allowed to remained in control of the city.
 The freed slaves swelled the ranks of Daenerys's freedmen and cemented her reputation as the "Mother" among her followers.
 She proceeds to Meereen, the last great slaver city.

 References and Notes